Quote to Inspire:

 A Call to Reflection in the Family:

-If we truly want to fight corruption in our country, it starts at home, in how we raise our children and the example we set for them.
+If we genuinely want to fight corruption in our country, it starts at home, in how we raise our children and the example we set for them.
 In Ephesians 6:4, we are exhorted: "And you, fathers, do not provoke your children to wrath, but bring them up in the training and admonition of the Lord."

 It’s time we take responsibility, teaching by example that honesty, justice, and respect are the values we must live by every day.
 Only then can we contribute to changing Puerto Rico and our surroundings.